Audit partners

-Partner: "where's my invoice?" → You: "let me check 4 places."
-Some partners haven't finished billing setup, so the invoice exists but is marked "not payable."
-Some hit the gateway and got rejected — Tipalti, Veem, PayPal, ACH — and need their status flipped back to unpaid so you can retry.
-Some are below the payout threshold and won't generate until next cycle.
-Some are queued for tonight's run.
+Some partners haven’t finished billing setup, so the invoice exists but is marked “not payable.”
+Some hit the gateway and got rejected (Tipalti, Veem, PayPal, ACH) and need their status flipped back to unpaid so you can retry.
+Some are below the payout threshold and won’t generate until next cycle.
+Some are queued for tonight’s run.
 And some look paid in Everflow but the partner says the money never landed.

-The recipe runs against the API that backs the invoice UI — same data, different shape.
+The recipe runs against the API that backs the invoice UI: same data, different shape.
 The win is reading them as one ranked list instead of five tabs.

 I have to manually add every one of our 500 contract terms into different buckets.
 And then it breaks.
 So I've redone this report a fair few times.
 This is something that's a real monthly pain point for me.